 The emissions are modelled by using country-specific activity data.
 Country-specific emission factors are applied if available.
 A number of default emission factors from IPCC are used.
 For a majority of emission sources, however, emission factors are adopted from the Swiss GHG inventory after checking their applicability.
 In those cases, the emission factors are reported as country specific.
 It is noteworthy that there is a very close relationship between Liechtenstein and Switzerland based on the Customs Union Treaty between the two countries (see chp.
 1.2.1).
 The Customs Union Treaty with Switzerland has a significant impact on environmental and fiscal strategies.
 Many Swiss environmental provisions and climate-protection regulations are also applicable in Liechtenstein or are implemented into Liechtenstein law on the basis of specific international treaty rules.
-Therefore, a number of emission factors are adopted from Switzerland assuming that the Swiss emission factors.
+Therefore, a number of emission factors are adopted from Switzerland assuming that the Swiss emission factors actually represent the emission standards more accurately than default emission factors.
 This assumption especially holds for: